 Recipes with brisket leftovers are great.
 Don’t waste beef after making our air fryer brisket, instead make a second meal out of it to serve the next night that tastes great.

-I have a bunch of recipes with brisket leftovers for you.
-As you know I hate wasting food and always am coming up with new ways to use them up in a delicious way.
-Whether you want to make a casserole or stir fry with beef we are here to offer up a few suggestions. (affiliate links present)
+Leftover brisket recipes are great.
+As you know I hate wasting food.
+I’m always coming up with new ways to use them up in a delicious way.
+Whether you want to make a casserole or stir fry with beef, we are here to offer up a few suggestions. (affiliate links present, originally published 6/22)

 I am sure you are here because you have already made your oven baked brisket and you have some left.
 If you’re in the process and want to make sure you not only make a great meal the first go around but that what’s left is saved correctly I have tips for that too.